Defending Against COVID-19 Cybersecurity Scams

 What is e-mail fraud?

-Phony e-mail messages sent to you for the purpose of stealing personal and financial information are among the most common type of e-mail fraud.
+Fraudulent e-mails sent to you for the purpose of stealing personal and financial information are among the most common type of e-mail fraud.

 "Phishing" is the practice of sending a fraudulent e-mail that requests confidential information.
 The message is disguised to look like a request from a legitimate organization that the recipient may already have a relationship with.
 Often the message includes a warning about a problem related to the recipient’s account and encourages them to provide personal information, which is then used to steal their identity.